-Campervan hire are available from the following locations across the country.
+Motorhome and campervan rentals are also available from the following locations across the country:

 View Campervan Rental Locations in Australia in a larger map